-The trees you can added are grouped in modules.
-Each module represents a different kind of functionality.
+The trees are grouped in modules.
+Each module represents a different kind of requirements information.

-What is relevant and what not, is dependent on the nature of the project.
-For a large hospital project, for example, you may want to add the user equipment module because it allows you to manage the (typically long) lists of medical equipment and give equipment items their own standard properties.
+Which trees are relevant and which not, is dependent on the nature of the project.
+For a large hospital project, for example, you may want to add the user equipment module because it allows you to manage the (typically long) lists of medical equipment.

-Also the type of contract/tender plays a role.
+Also the type of contract or tender procedure plays a role.
 When maintenance and other services such as cleaning or security are an integrated part of the contract, it will be handy to have a dedicated tree where you can make a neat breakdown of these services and add requirements like response times.

 Overview of modules